MS in Biomedical Sciences with Emphasis in Veterinary Sciences

 - A minimum of 30 semester hours of graduate course credit, including at least 15 hours of graded, 8000-level course work.
 No more than 40% of the 30-hour credit requirement can be satisfied be Research, Readings, and Problem Courses.

-- As part of their program of study during their enrollment in the Veterinary Medicine and Surgery (VMS) graduate degree program, graduate students must receive a passing grade from an approved graduate-level experimental design or statistics course.
-Following a request by the student's major advisor, this requirement may be waived by the departmental graduate studies committee for those students who have successfully completed a similar course previously.
+- Graduate students must receive a passing grade from an approved graduate-level experimental design or statistics course.
+This requirement may be waived for those students who have successfully completed a similar course previously.

-- All VMS graduate students must submit a report of progress and plans regarding their degree program to the Departmental Graduate committee by April 30 of each year they are enrolled in the program.
-This report must be derived from the outcome of at least one annual meeting of their graduate degree committee and must be signed by their major advisor.
-The Annual Review of Graduate Student Progress will be used by students and committees to satisfy these requirements.
+- All Veterinary Online Program graduate students must submit a report of progress and plans regarding their degree program by June 1 of each year they are enrolled in the program.
+This report must be based on the outcome of at least one annual meeting of their graduate degree committee and must be signed by their major advisor.
+The gradEssentials Individual Development Plan will be used for this purpose.

-- The Departmental Graduate committee will review all reports and will schedule meetings with students and their advisors if deficiencies are noted.
+- All reports and will be reviewed by the Director of Veterinary Online Programs, and meetings with students and their advisors will be scheduled if deficiencies are noted.
 Failure to comply may result in disqualification of the student.
-The major advisor will be disqualified from receiving internal discretionary grant funds during the following calendar year.

-- Completion of a thesis describing original investigative research completed by the candidate.
-Detailed guidelines for preparation of the thesis are available through the Graduate School.
+- Both thesis and non-thesis options are available.
+Thesis options require completion of a thesis describing original investigative research completed by the candidate.
+Non-thesis options requires a substantial project that results in a publishable paper in a peer-reviewed publication.
+Detailed instructions for these programs are available through the MU Graduate School.

-- Documentation of a passing evaluation on the defense of the thesis work by an examination committee (make-up of the committee is described in the graduate catalog) as well as demonstration of mastery of the fundamental principles of the work included in the course of study for the degree.
+- Documentation of a passing evaluation on the defense of the thesis work or non-thesis project by an examination committee as well as demonstration of mastery of the fundamental principles of the work included in the course of study for the degree.

-- The candidate must be enrolled at MU in the semester when their thesis work is defended.
+- The candidate must be enrolled at MU in the semester when they wish to graduate.

 - The master's degree must be completed within eight years of enrollment from the time the student is accepted into the degree program.